 - 1. This report provides an account of the progress the Agency has made in the implementation of the Work Programme and Budget 2018 2019.
-As of October 2019, IRENA's membership stands at 160 Members and 23 Signatories and States in Accession, attesting to the significance of its mandate and a strong need for international cooperation on renewable energy.
-With its near-universal membership and an established body of work, IRENA continues to play a leading role in the ongoing transformation of the global energy systems, as requested by Members in the Medium-term Strategy for 2018-2022.
-This mission is of high relevance as countries are actively pursuing pathways that effectively channel the energy transition to deliver a future energy system that is secure, sustainable, affordable, and inclusive. - 2.
+As of December 2019, IRENA's membership stands at 160 Members and 23 Signatories and States in Accession, attesting to the significance of its mandate and a strong need for international co-operation on renewable energy.
+With its near-universal membership and an established body of work, IRENA continues to play a leading role in the ongoing transformation of global energy systems, as requested by Members in the Medium-term Strategy 2018-2022.
+This mission continues to be of high relevance as countries are actively pursuing pathways to deliver secure, sustainable, affordable, and inclusive energy systems. - 2.
 The need for a wide-ranging transformation, while not entirely new, has taken on a pronounced urgency and immediacy as part of the international response to climate change.
 In the report IPCC Special Report on Global Warming of 1.5°C, the UN Intergovernmental Panel on Climate Change (IPCC) stresses that limiting global temperatures to 1.5°C requires global emissions to peak in 2020 and reach net zero around 2050.
 The report emphasises that such changes are possible and that investments in low-carbon energy technology and energy efficiency are a central avenue for shared prosperity and economic stability. - 3.
 To limit warming to 1.5°C, annual energy-related CO2 emissions would need to fall by more than 70% between now and 2050.
-A large-scale shift to renewable energy and electrification, as well as ramped-up energy efficiency, could deliver as much as 90% of the needed reduction.
-Current national plans and investment patterns, however, show a stark mismatch with the pathway to hold the line at 1.5°C. In the report, Transforming the energy system and holding the line on rising global temperatures, IRENA analyses current plans and how to put the world on a path towards a clean, climate-resilient energy transformation.
-The report finds that the pace and depth of investments in renewables must be accelerated without delay to hold the line at 1.5°C by 2050. - 4.
+A large-scale shift to renewable energy and electrification, as well as ramped-up energy efficiency, could deliver as much as 90% of the needed reductions in energy-related emissions.
+Current national plans and investment patterns, however, show a stark mismatch with the pathway to hold the line at 1.5°C. IRENA analysis shows that while NDCs would result in 2.9 TW of global renewable installed capacity at the end of 2030, current and planned policies are expected to deliver 5.2 TW.
+A higher level of renewable energy deployment, equal to 7.7 TW in 2030, is possible under the REmap scenario.
+The analysis also finds that the pace of renewable energy deployment described in current NDCs is slower than actual deployment trends, which have been averaging at over 8 % since 2015. - 4.
+In the report, Transforming the energy system and holding the line on rising global temperatures (Sept.
+2019), IRENA analyses investment and policy needs to put the world on a path towards a clean, climate-resilient energy transformation.
+The report finds that the pace and depth of investments in renewables must be accelerated without delay to hold the line at 1.5°C by 2050.
 Government plans currently call for an investment of at least USD 95 trillion in energy systems over the coming three decades.
-IRENA notes that planned fossil fuel investments need to be redirected towards climate-proof systems and flow into an energy system that prioritises renewables, efficiency, and associated infrastructure.
-With USD 15 trillion added to the total investment, the global energy system in 2050 could be largely climate-proof.
-Building such a future can deliver a broad array of socio-economic benefits, including gross domestic product (GDP) gains of about USD 98 trillion and a 14% increase in jobs in the energy sector, as well as improved social welfare costs and sector, as well as improved social welfare costs and reduced human healthcare costs, environmental damages, and subsidies.
+IRENA notes that planned fossil fuel investments need to be redirected towards energy systems that prioritise renewables, efficiency, and associated infrastructure.
+With USD 15 trillion added to the total investment by 2050, the global energy system in 2050 could be largely climate-proof.
+Recent Agency analysis estimates that this shift in investments is yet to commence at a serious scale; institutional investors (i.e. pension plans, insurance companies, sovereign wealth funds, and endowments/foundations), hold well over USD 100 trillion of assets, yet have only invested about USD 6 billion directly in renewable projects in 2018, financing a mere 2% of new renewable energy projects.